How To Get an Interest-Only Mortgage as a First-Time Buyer

 Get Started with an expert broker to find out exactly how much you could borrow.

-The main benefit to interest-only borrowing is that it keeps monthly payments down.
-But it’s not the only way to ensure your mortgage is affordable if you’re looking to buy your first home while finances are a bit tight.
+The main benefit of interest-only borrowing is that it keeps monthly payments down.
+But it’s not the only way to ensure your mortgage is affordable if you’re looking to buy your first home with tight finances.

 You could also try:

-- Repayment mortgage over a longer term: It’s not uncommon to take out a mortgage over 40 years these days and then look to reduce your term as you build up equity in your property and remortgage.
+- Repayment mortgage over a longer term: These days, it’s not uncommon to take out a mortgage over 40 years and then look to reduce the term as you build up equity in your property and remortgage.

 Can you get an interest-only buy-to-let mortgage as a first-time buyer?